 These courses are also recommended for a student majoring in B.Sc.
 Biology.
 You will also find these courses are prerequisites for several year 2, 3, and 4 Trent University courses, both within and outside the degrees above.

 For More Information

-Course notes, assignments, and other details are available to students enrolled in ERSC 1000Y via myTrent >> learning system.
-For more information regarding these course offerings or if you have any other questions, please contact the Environmental & Resource Science/Studies department.
+Course notes, assignments, and other details are available to enrolled students via myTrent >> Blackboard.
+You may find additional information about Environmental and Resource Science/Studies courses on our Courses page.
+If you have any other questions, please contact the Trent School of the Environment.

 Monday, June 27, 2016 15:25